SystemsApproach/tcpcc/variants.rst

 general TCP alternative.

 This chapter is not exhaustive, but we instead survey a few specific use cases.
-These include tuning TCP performance for data centers;
+These include tuning TCP performance for datacenters;
 sending background traffic over an extended period of time using only excess capacity; optimizing HTTP-based web traffic without being backward-compatible with TCP; supporting real-time streaming in a way that is TCP-friendly; and accommodating mobile cellular networks with unique radio-induced behavior.

-7.1 Data Centers (DCTCP, On-Ramp)
+7.1 Datacenters (DCTCP, On-Ramp)
 ---------------------------------

-There have been several efforts to optimize TCP for cloud data centers, where *Data Center TCP* was one of the first.
-There are several aspects of the data center environment that warrant an approach that differs from more traditional TCP.
+There have been several efforts to optimize TCP for cloud datacenters, where *Data Center TCP* was one of the first.
+There are several aspects of the datacenter environment that warrant an approach that differs from more traditional TCP.
 These include:

 * Round trip time for intra-DC traffic are small;

-* Buffers in data center switches are also typically small;
+* Buffers in datacenter switches are also typically small;

 * All the switches are under common administrative control, and thus can be required to meet certain standards;